 Indigenous Artwork Raffle Fundraiser for Arts Law and Artists in the Black

-Arts Law is holding a raffle to raise funds for Arts Law, in particular for our Artists in the Black program which supports Aboriginal and Torres Strait Islander creators.
+Arts Law held a raffle to raise funds for Arts Law, in particular for our Artists in the Black program which supports Aboriginal and Torres Strait Islander creators.

-Raffle tickets are available for $50 or three for $125, and entering the raffle puts you in the running to win one of three beautiful, ethically sourced artworks.
-The winners will be announced on 11 May 2017.
+Entering the raffle put you in the running to win one of three beautiful, ethically sourced artworks.
+The winners were announced on 11 May 2017.
 Our first place artwork is valued at $4500, our second place artwork is valued at $2200 and third place is valued at $800.

 Warmurrungu by Nyarapayi Giles

 Nyarapayi Giles is one of the respected elders of the Tjukurla Community.
 Nyarapayi was bom in the Gibson desert at an important cultural site called ‘Karku’.
 As a yound woman, Nyarapa travelled throughout the Westem Desert region with her mother and step-father, hunting, gathering bushtucker and camping in the traditional way of the Ngaanyatjarra people.
 Nyarapayi’s knowledge of the Inma (ceremonies) and Tjukurpa (dreaming stories) associated with the country here is extensive.
 Nyarapayi settled in Tjukurla when the community was first established in the ‘1980s.
 She works with ‘purnu’ (wood carving) and still enjoys hunting in the bush.
 She learned to make baskets woven from spinifex in the 80s and has a large basket on permanent exhibition at the Queensland Art Gallery.